DennisSchenkel/sessionminds-frontend/README.md

 This milestone contains all user stories and tasks related to user profiles.

 [**(MS-2) Topics**](https://github.com/DennisSchenkel/sessionminds-frontend/milestone/4)
-This milestone contains all user stories and tasks related to the categories or topics, like it is called in this project.
+This milestone contains all user stories and tasks related to the categories/topics.

 [**(MS-3) Tools**](https://github.com/DennisSchenkel/sessionminds-frontend/milestone/3)
 This milestone contains all user stories and tasks related to tools.